UO-CS210/06-Boggle/docs/HOWTO.md

 The heart of our Boggle solver will be a recursive search of the Boggle board, starting from each cell.
 Before we can write that, we will need a board.
 We will obtain the letters for the board from the user.
-Typing exactly 16 letters is not easy.
+Typing exactly the right number of letters is not easy.
 We should give the user another chance if they mistype it the first time.